trh726/Udacity-Movie-Trailer-Website/README.md

 Source code for a Movie Trailer website.
 ----

 This python program creates a webpage with a list of 6 movies including the title, a description, the poster image, and the trailer for each film.
+It makes use of the fresh_tomatoes.py module from the [ud036_StarterCode repository](https://github.com/adarsh0806/ud036_StarterCode.git).

 To run:
 1. download or clone the repository.